MFlisar/Lumberjack/README.md

 That's all.
 You can do the logging asynchronous as well if you want - just do whatever you want inside your logger implementation.

-# 📓 Notes
+# 📄 Notes

 ### File Loggers

 There's something to say about file loggers.
-The `timber` version used `slf4j` + `logback-android` which adds quite some overhead to your app.
+The `timber` version uses `slf4j` + `logback-android` which adds quite some overhead to your app.
 But those libraries are well tested and solid.

 Beginning with v6 I decided to also provide non timber versions of my library and the file logger for this one does not have any dependencies - it simply logs in a background thread with the help of coroutines.
 This makes this alternative very tiny.